raphael-group/calder/README.md

 The command to run CALDER is simply "java -jar calder.jar" followed by command line arguments.
 The option -i to designate the input file is required.

 ### Output
 The main output of CALDER is a text file, CALDER_output.txt.
-By default, this file lists run details and, for each optimal solution, the Fhat, U, and tree, as well as the tmin and tmax values for each clone.
+By default, this file lists run details and, for each optimal solution, the inferred frequency matrix F, usage matrix U (clone mixture proportions), and tree (represented as an adjacency list for each vertex), as well as the tmin and tmax values for each clone.
 See sample_output.txt for an example.

 Stay tuned for additional scripts to visualize output.